FAQs on Elections

 - still be living in that riding on election day.

 If you're not sure whether you meet these residency requirements, contact Elections Canada.
 Under election law, it's illegal to vote if you do not meet the requirements.

-At your polling place, you'll be asked to prove your identity and address.
+At your polling station, you'll be asked to prove your identity and address.

-Is it acceptable to offer electors a ride to a polling site, or repay them for their travel expenses to get to a polling site?
+Is it acceptable to offer electors a ride to a polling station, or repay them for their travel expenses to get to a polling station?

-Sometimes candidates or political parties offer electors rides to polling sites.
+Sometimes candidates or political parties offer electors rides to polling stations.